-I have been on the Town Council for 25 years and a previous Mayor.
+I have been on the Town Council for 28 years and a previous Mayor.
 I was also Vice Chairman of Stroud District Council and serve on the Community Service and Licencing Committees.
 Through the years I have raised money for the town and much grant funding.
 I brought the Wotton Hopper bus and Ring and Ride to the town, helping the elderly to access the shops.
 I obtained £69,000 through the Youth Liaison Group for the conversion of the former Police Station to a youth centre and obtained further grants for its fitting out.
-As Chairman of the Regeneration Partnership, I started the committee responsible for the hanging baskets and continue doing the administration.
+As Chairman of the Regeneration Partnership, I started the committee responsible for the hanging baskets.
 I work with Stroud District Council’s Community Safety, Neighbourhood Wardens and housing departments and with the police on local issues.
+I am Chairman of the Wotton Youth Partnership, who distribute funds to those in the community working with young people.
+I represent the Town Council on the Heritage Centre Management Committee.
 I am a retired teacher and when I have time, I enjoy my garden.

 Cllr Alex Wilkinson